AvionShea/AvionShea/README.md

 - 💼 I'm open to full-time work.

-- 💚 I enjoy going to the music regularly, taking nature walks, drinking tea, and playing video games.
+- 💚 I enjoy listening to music regularly, taking nature walks, drinking tea, and playing video games.

 - 🥸Fun-Fact: My first year of college was spent in a double-major of culinary arts and baking and pastry.